How do we build artistic practices for sustainable fashion?

 Advocacy

-The system will not without better policies and regulation.
-Large companies, investors, and wealthy institutions have the resources and political influence to reshape the rules of the game, so they have the greatest responsibility to fund and support policy work.
+Things won’t change without better policies and regulation.
+Large companies, investors, and wealthy institutions have the resources to reshape the rules of the game, so they have the greatest responsibility to fund and support policy work.

 We can still contribute by joining coalitions, amplifying campaigns, signing petitions, attending public hearings, supporting worker organizing, and voting for representatives who prioritize labor rights and environmental protections.